Soccer Offsides Explained: Laws of the Game

 What is the offside trap?

-The offside trap is a soccer skill that the defending team uses to push players up the field to put one or more players from the opposing teams in an offside position.
+The offside trap is a soccer tactic in which the defending team pushes players up the field to put one or more opponents in an offside position.

-What is a classic example of a controversial offsides call during a World Cup?
+What is a classic example of a controversial offside call during a World Cup?

-There were a lot of examples of controversial moments surrounding offsides and VAR during the 2022 FIFA World Cup such as Griezmann being disallowed a goal against Tunisia.
+There were many controversial moments surrounding offside and VAR during the 2022 FIFA World Cup, such as Griezmann being denied a goal against Tunisia.
 Check out this article for a full list of offside rule controversies.

 When is a player offside in soccer?